Flotype/now/user_manual.md

 ##Groups in NowJS
-While the `everyone` object is perform actions on all connected clients, it is sometimes useful to be able to address a smaller subset of clients.
+While the `everyone` object is used to perform actions on all connected clients, it is sometimes useful to be able to address a smaller subset of clients.
 For this reason, NowJS 0.5.0 and above exposes the groups API.

 A group is created or retrieved by passing a string to the `getGroup` method of the NowJS module object.
 Calling this method returns a group object.
 For example, to create a group called "foo," one would do this: